ThomasBeHappy/SqueakSpeak/README.md

   - 📑 Multiple file support (like having many cheese storage rooms!)
   - 🎯 Extension support for even more mouse magic
   - 🎨 Customizable themes for every mouse's mood
+  - 🐾 Adorable paw print trail that follows your mouse cursor

 - **🐁 Mouse Party Features**
   - 💕 Share your code with mouse friends in real-time